-This formative experience, along with frustration towards US educational guidelines that demonstrated a lack of awareness of current research, and a desire to work with researchers across all disciplines, lead her to pursue a degree with Syracuse University as part of their eScience Fellowship program.
-This program introduced the concepts of eScience, data management, programming, and workflow management, and fostered the importance of reproducibility, ease of access, ease of understanding, and the role of librarians in the research process.
-The eScience program at Syracuse University also helped her broaden the scope of her work: that all scholarly data needs protection and curation, and all researchers, regardless of experience, should have training and skill development available.
+This formative experience, coupled with frustration towards US educational guidelines that demonstrated a lack of awareness of current research, and a desire to work with researchers across all disciplines, lead her to pursue a degree with Syracuse University as part of their eScience Fellowship program.
+This program introduced the concepts of eScience, data management, programming, workflow management, and fostered the importance of reproducibility, ease of access, ease of understanding, and the role of librarians in the research process.

 In her current role, Thea works to help researchers at the University of Massachusetts Amherst better their research through consultations, workshops, and invited talks.
 She also manages the Data Services website and UMass Amherst's instance of the DMPTool.
 Her recent appointment as Chair of the UMass Amherst Data Working Group affords her an opportunity to deepen the Libraries' ties across campus, and to market the services of the Data Working Group to all disciplines -- not just those that identify has having 'data' needs.